Non-Resident Fishing License in North Carolina: Fees, Rules, and Buying Guide

 out of state fishing permits required

-Apply in writing for the exemption application at least 30 days before the event; incomplete or late submissions may be denied.
-If you plan to sell catches, secure the Recreational Fishing Tournament License to align with commercial rules.
+Apply in writing for the exemption at least 30 days before the event.
+Late or incomplete applications may be denied.
+If you intend to sell catches, get the tournament license and follow reporting rules.

 Apply in writing at least 30 days before the event; late or incomplete requests may be denied.
 Obtain a tournament license to sell catches.